Skip to content

 The key difference from every other app here: you're not locked into someone else's view of your money.
 You ask the questions that matter to you, and get answers based on your actual transaction data — not a chart someone decided to build for you.

-What it actually looks like to use OpenBudget
+What it actually looks like to use OpenBudget# permalink to this section

 Instead of opening a dashboard and trying to find what matters, you just ask: